Zhou13-zy/plant-care-buddy/AGILE_PLAN.md

 **Reference:** README.md Section 3.4 outlines the growth timeline feature including photo uploads with dates.

-### Task 4.7: Build TimelineView component
+### Task 4.7: Build TimelineView component with strategy overlay
-**Purpose:** Provide users with a visually engaging, chronological view of their plant's development over time, allowing them to see progress and compare growth stages.
+**Purpose:** Provide users with a visually engaging, chronological view of their plant's development over time, allowing them to see progress and compare growth stages while correlating with care strategies applied.

 **Requirements:**
 - Create component for chronological photo display